Introduction

 • Codes in the 5xx range indicate server side errors (these are rare).

 ℹ️ Some 2XX responses of the Omni API have a dynamic nature.
-For example, the Fetch ocr data endpoint will might contain fields additional fields depending on the data which was extracted from provided ID Document in the session.
+For example, the Fetch ocr data endpoint will might contain additional fields depending on the data which was extracted from provided ID Document in the session.
 If you are using typed languages such as Java or C#, consider these cases to avoid having serialization exception when reading the JSON responses.

 ⚠️ 4XX errors that can be handled programmatically on your end include status of an error and message that briefly explains the error reported.